 A new ERP system can help reduce operating costs by automating manual processes, increasing productivity, and providing standard features that previously had to be purchased separately.
 The ROI of a new ERP attempts to calculate both the savings as well as the increased earning potential the new ERP system will provide the organization.

 Most companies only look at the cost of a new ERP by calculating the cost to purchase, implement, and maintain the software.
 But the Return on Investment (ROI) calculation is also important.
+That is why we developed ERP ROI calculator.

 Calculating how much a modern ERP system is going to benefit your company must include the return on investment (ROI) to get the estimate.
 Acumatica’s ERP ROI calculator can assist organizations in estimating this amount.
 It can also provide foresight into whether the company is on the path of becoming a Leader or a Follower in their industry.